-The Special Mixed Use District (MX) was established in 1997 to encourage investment in, and enhance the vitality of existing neighborhoods with mixed residential and industrial uses in close proximity, as well as to create expanded opportunities for new mixed-use communities.
-New residential and non-residential uses-commercial, community facility, and light industrial-can be developed as-of-right and can be located side-by-side or within the same building.
+The Special Mixed Use District (MX) was established in 1997 to encourage investment in, and enhance the vitality of, existing neighborhoods with mixed residential and industrial uses in close proximity and create expanded opportunities for new mixed use communities.
+New residential and non-residential uses (commercial, community facility and light industrial) can be developed as-of-right and be located side-by-side or within the same building.